-Modern concrete architecture The dynamic jutting eaves of this building harmonize with the adjacent Le Corbusier-designed National Museum of Western Art.
-MEMO The lighting in the foyer of the building evokes the Milky Way.Be enchanted by the reflected lights at night.
+Modern concrete architecture

+The dynamic jutting eaves of this

+building harmonize with the adjacent

+Le Corbusier-designed National Museum of Western Art.

 The Recital Hall offers relaxed enjoyment The Recital Hall hosts chamber music and recitals from Japanese and overseas artists nearly every day.
 You can also find young artists here.
 MEMO The "climbing byobu" folding screen placed as an acoustic panel in the Recital Hall.
 Experience!